kurt-krueckeberg/bit-perfect-software/readme.md

 - [Kodi](https://kodi.tv)

 - [LibreELEC](https://libreelec.tv/) Just enough OS for KODI.
 The SD creator currently only runs on Windows.
+   It is not clear if you can install it on a PC.

 - [Daphile](https://daphile.com/) Linux + software suite.
 Does have client/server model.